spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/shape-analysis/compute-csa-and-other-shape-metrics/other-shape-metrics.rst

 .. figure:: https://raw.githubusercontent.com/spinalcordtoolbox/doc-figures/master/shape-metric-computation/sct_process_segmentation-shape-metrics.png
    :align: center

-   Figure Caption: (A) Compression at the level of the intervertebral disc C5-C6 (red arrows) is manifested by (B) the decrease of AP Diameter, Compression Ratio, and Solidity and by the increase of Eccentricity (red arrows).
-The blue line represents normative values computed from 105 males from the spine-generic dataset.
-Adapted from `Valošek, Bédard et al. NeuroLibre 2023 <https://doi.org/10.55458/neurolibre.00017>`__.

 ----

 To demonstrate, below are the shape metrics provided in the CSV file produced by :ref:`csa-perlevel`.